BMW i4 Review & Prices

 More and more modern electric cars are built from the ground up to be electric and electric only.
 That’s not the case with the i4, which leads to certain compromises.
 Because it shares underpinnings with the 3 Series, there needs to be room for a regular engine, transmission, and fuel tank for models that don’t have batteries and an electric motor.
 Hence the big transmission tunnel, which gets in the way a bit if three try to sit in the back.

-Legroom is okay for adults, so long as the driver and the passenger sat behind them aren’t too tall.
-However, headroom is a bit tight - blame the sloping roofline.
-There are ISOFIX points for mounting child seats.
+Legroom is okay for adults, so long as the driver and the passenger sitting behind them aren’t too tall.
+However, headroom is really very tight - blame the sloping roofline - and you don’t have to be tall to feel claustrophobic in the back of the i4.

 Boot space

-Keep the back seats upright and there’s 470 litres of luggage room - there are SUVs with less space than that.
-Lift the hatchback and there’s a wide opening for loading up, and only a slight lip to load items over.
-On the other hand, the parcel shelf is a solid unit that doesn’t lift with the hatchback, although you can always take it out if it gets in the way.
+Keep the back seats upright and there’s an impressive 470 litres of luggage room.
+Lift the hatchback and there’s a wide opening for loading luggage, and only a slight lip to lift items over.
+The parcel shelf is a split item that doesn’t entirely lift with the hatchback, but you can always take it out if it gets in the way of bigger items.

 The back seats split 40:20:40, allowing you to carry long items like skis as well as passengers.